BillWagner/backbone.signalr/README.md

 # Using the Backbone Model Hub #

 You need to create a Model Hub in order to synchronize with the Backbone Frontend.
-You have control over how the data is managed.
+The base class handles the communication and updates, but you have control over how the data is managed.
 Let's say, for instance, that you have a model called **Person**:

 ```csharp
 public class Person